 By increasing complexity of processes, it has become very difficult to control them on the base of traditional methods.
 In such condition it is necessary to use modern methods for solving these problems.
 One of such method is global optimization algorithm based on mechanics of natural selection and natural genetics, which is called Genetic Algorithms.
 In this project the application problems of genetic algorithms for optimization problems, its specific characters and structures are given.
-The basic genetic operation: Selections, reproduction, crossover and mutation operations are widely described the affectivity of genetic algorithms for optimization problem solving is shown.
-After the representation of optimizations problem, structural optimization and the finding of optimal solution of quadratic equation are given.
+The basic genetic operation: Selections, reproduction, crossover and mutation operations are widely described the affectivity of genetic algorithms for optimization problem for optimization problem, structural optimization and the finding of optimal solution of quadratic equation are given.